aaronhuggins/deno_run/README.md

   - https://github.com/denoland/deno/issues/3675
   - https://github.com/denoland/deno/issues/3179

 Many of these discussions include a lot of talk about Node.js doing things a certain way, and well, people are just used to it.
 I completely disagree; Deno is trying to accomplish something very intentional in breaking away from that ecosystem.
-Security, composability and ease of use are all a part of the forward-path for Deno, as well as more that's not well-defined or well understood yet.
+Security, composability, and ease of use are all a part of the forward-path for Deno, as well as more that's not yet well-defined or yet well-understood.
 The author of `deno_run` is opinionated that Deno is the proper place for package management and tooling; the manifest file is not for every Deno project but is instead meant to remove friction where it concerns running and installing Deno projects which are command line tools.